The Magnificent Seven (professional wrestling): History

 The next night on Nitro, the group did a funeral for Nash, and DDP challenged Steiner to a match at Greed.
 On the same night, Jarrett and Flair started a feud with the Rhodes Family with Jarrett imitating Dusty.
 DDP defeated Kanyon in order to get a title shot at Greed.
 The following week, Booker T made his return after being injured by Steiner to save DDP from the Steiner Brothers.
 During the next episode of Thunder, Booker T got Scott in a non-title match, only for Rick Steiner to interfere.
-On the March 5 episode of Nitro, Booker challenged Rick to a United States Championship match, that was ended with an interference from both DDP and Scott; leading to a tag team main event match that ended with a beat-down by Scott on DDP.
+On the March 5 episode of Nitro, Booker T challenged Rick to a United States Championship match, that was ended with an interference from both DDP and Scott; leading to a tag team main event match that ended with a beat-down by Scott on DDP.
 That same night, Jarrett defeated Dusty Rhodes and after a post-match beatdown, Flair and Jarrett challenged the Rhodes family to a tag match at Greed.
 On the March 12 episode of Nitro, Midajah was found knocked out in the backstage, and it was implied that Bagwell did it.
 During the next episode of Thunder, Bagwell found Animal knocked out in the backstage with a writing on the wall that said "It wasn't him".
-At Greed, Booker won the WCW United States Heavyweight Championship from Rick Steiner, Dusty Rhodes pinned Ric Flair in the tag match (and per match's stipulation, Flair had to kiss Rhodes' butt), and Steiner defeated DDP in a falls count anywhere match to retain his title.
+At Greed, Booker won the WCW United States Heavyweight Championship from Rick Steiner, Dusty Rhodes pinned Ric Flair in the tag match (and per match's stipulation, Flair had to kiss Rhodes' buttocks), and Steiner defeated DDP in a falls count anywhere match to retain his title.
 During that same night, Bagwell was found laid out backstage.

-The next night on Nitro, Booker T confronted Scott Steiner, and by orders of Eric Bischoff, it was booked that the two would face each other next week in a title vs title match.
+The next night on Nitro, Booker T confronted Scott Steiner, and by orders of Eric Bischoff, it was booked that the two would face each other next week in a title vs. title match.
 The same night, Luger was found laid out as well.
 At the end of that night, the Rhodes family managed to make Flair kiss a donkey's ass, which read "Dusty's ass".
-On the next episode of Thunder, Flair booked Dustin against both Scott and Jarrett, where Steiner won with his lead pipe only for Booker to make the save.
+On the next episode of Thunder, Flair booked Dustin against both Scott and Jarrett, where Steiner won with his lead pipe only for Booker T to make the save.
 Before the match, Flair was found laid out in his locker room.
 However, the storyline was aborted after Vince McMahon purchased WCW.

-The group broke up before the final episode of Nitro, where Booker won the WCW World Heavyweight Championship from Steiner.
+The group broke up before the final episode of Nitro, where Booker T won the WCW World Heavyweight Championship from Steiner.